camlsys/fl-project-template/README.md

     ```
 These are all the basic steps required to run a simple experiment.

+## Adding a task

+Adding a task requires you to add a new task in the ```project.task``` module and to make changes to the ```project.dispatch``` module.
+Each ```project.task``` module has a specific structure:
+- ``task``: The ML task implementation includes the model, data loading, and training/testing.
+Almost all user changes should be made here.
+Tasks will typically include modules for the following:
+    - ``dataset_preparation``: Hydra entry point which handles downloading the dataset and partitionin it.
+The partition can be generated on the fly during FL execution or saved into a partition directory with one folder per client containing train and test files---with the server test set being in the root directory of the partition dir.
+This needs to be executed prior to running the main experiment.
+It relies on the dataset part of the Hydra config.
+    - ``dataset``: offers functionality to create the dataloaders for either the client fit/eval or for the centralized server evaluation.
+    - ``dispatch`: Handles mapping the Hydra config to the required task configuration.
+    - ``models``: Offers functionality to lazily create a model based on a received configuration.
+    - ``train_test``: Offers functionality to train a model on a given dataset.
+This includes the effective train/test functions together with the config generation functions for the fit/eval stages of FL.
+The federated evaluation test function, if provided, should also be specified here.

+Specifying a new task requires implementing the above functionality, together with functions/closures which generate/configure and generate them in a manner which obeys the interface of previous tasks, specified in ```project.types```.

+After implementing the task, dynamically starting it via ```hydra``` requires changing two modules:
+- The ```project.<new_task>.dispatch``` module requires three functions:
+    - ```dispatch_data(cfg)``` is meant to provide a function to generate the model and the dataloaders.
+By default this is done via the ```conf.task.model_and_data``` string in the config.
+    - ```dispatch_train(cfg)``` selects the ```train```, ```test``` and federated test functions.
+By default this is dispatched on the ```conf.task.train_structure``` string in the config.
+    - ```dispatch_config``` selects the configs used during fit and eval, you will likely not have to change this as the default task provides a sensible version.
+- The ```project.dispatch``` module requires you to add the task-specific ```dispatch_data```, ```dispatch_train``` and ```dispatch_config``` functions from the ```project.<new_task>.dispatch``` module to the list of possible tasks that can match the config.
+The statically-declared function order determines which task is selected if multiple ones match the config.

+Yu have now implemneted an entire new FL task without having to touch any of the FL-specific code.
 ## Template Structure

 The template uses poetry with the ``project`` name for the top-level package.
 All imports are made from this package, and no relative imports are allowed.
 The structure is as follows: